A trip to Southeast Asia reveals a disequilibrium in the fruit market. For some entrepreneurs, that could mean an opportunity.

 However, the fruit business can be tough.
 Despite transoceanic shipment costs reaching record lows in recent weeks, it is still exceedingly expensive and environmentally unfriendly to move exotic fruit from one corner of the world to another.
 One reason is that fruit is made up primarily of water, making it excessively heavy.
 Another reason is the high probability that fruit will spoil when transported over long distances.

 A recent entrepreneurial profile in the German news offered a solution to these problems: dried fruit.
 By puréeing fruit and then drying it into sheets, an enterprising individual could export the abundance of exotic fruit from the world’s most remote corners.
-The only remaining question is: Will markets want to buy enough of it?

 Looking for entrepreneurial inspiration?
 Check out Google’s recent coverage of Indonesia’s ‘Durian Guy’.
 This enterprising individual tapped into global demand for durian by offering it online.